The regular way to delete a WP Staging staging site is to use the delete button from the Sites / Start page

 DROP TABLE DATABASENAME.wpstg1_posts;

-In the future, WP Staging will be able to clean up those unused tables automatically but for now, this little extra work is needed.
+In the future, WP Staging will be able to clean up those unused tables automatically, but for now, this little extra work is needed.

 Delete Files

-Also, check if the plugin has been created a subfolder in the root path of your production site.
+Also, check if the plugin has created a subfolder in the root path of your production site.
 You need to delete that folder as well: